Ahnaf-dev/charity-finder-app/README.md

 *  Created single page app router using `Locations API` and `ES6 JavaScript` logic.
 Components will render into the `DOM`depending on the URL.
 *  Unit tested over 4 functions using `Jest` to ensure they work properly and applied `BDD` (red, green, refactor) concepts.
+*  Continuous Integration (CI) with GitHub Actions by running Jest tests on push.
 *  Fetched GlobalGivings API using `Ajax` and incorporated the returned `JSON` data into `semantic HTML` tags to be styled by `SASS`.
 *  Simple local `state management` using objects.
 *  Created load more functionality by interacting with API and recursively doing function calls to add returned state to previous state until API runs out of pages.